top of page

 The digital dollar does not have to be liability

-The digital dollar even does not have to be the liability of a central bank.
+Unlike reserves, the digital dollar is central banks' asset.
 A central bank can place the digital dollar on the asset side of its balance sheet.
 In practice, this enables the central bank to transfer income as a monetary tool while lending tools are apparently impotent at the zero lower bound.

 Loss (equity) $100